vatlab/vat-docs/content/Documentation/keyconcepts/_index.md

       RSPOS (int)           Chr position reported in dbSNP RV (int)              RS orientation is reversed
       VP (char)             Variation Property.
 Documentation is at ftp://ftp.ncbi.nlm.nih.gov/snp/specs/dbSNP_BitField_latest.pdf
       GENEINFO (char)       Pairs each of gene symbol:gene id.
-The gene symbol and id are delimited by a colon (</summary>and each pair is delimited by a vertical bar (|) dbSNPBuildID (int)    First dbSNP Build for RS SAO (int)             Variant Allele Origin: 0 - unspecified, 1 - Germline, 2 - Somatic, 3 - Both SSR (int)             Variant Suspect Reason Codes (may be more than one value added together) 0 - unspecified, 1 - Paralog, 2 - byEST, 4 - oldAlign, 8 - Para_EST, 16 - 1kg_failed,
+The gene symbol and id are delimited by a colon (:) and each pair is delimited by a vertical bar (|) dbSNPBuildID (int)    First dbSNP Build for RS SAO (int)             Variant Allele Origin: 0 - unspecified, 1 - Germline, 2 - Somatic, 3 - Both SSR (int)             Variant Suspect Reason Codes (may be more than one value added together) 0 - unspecified, 1 - Paralog, 2 - byEST, 4 - oldAlign, 8 - Para_EST, 16 - 1kg_failed,